objcio/articles/swift-functions.md

 ### Functions as Parameters

-Just like you can pass in blocks as parameters in Objective-C, you can pass in closures as parameters in Swift:
+Just like you can pass in blocks as parameters in Objective-C, you can pass in functions (aka closures) as parameters in Swift:

 ```swift
 func luckyNumberForName(name: String, #lotteryHandler: (String, Int) -> String) -> String {